 Widely recognised as one of the rising stars of family law amongst peers and barristers with whom she has worked, Ingrid’s calm and thorough approach to each case gives every client the confidence and assurance they need.

-Ingrid began her career as a paralegal in a city firm before joining Laurus where she undertook her training contract, prior to now being promoted to the role of Associate.
+Ingrid began her career as a paralegal in a city firm before joining Laurus where she undertook her training contract, prior to being promoted to the role of Associate, and most recently Senior Associate.

 Ingrid’s crucial involvement in a broad variety of cases has enabled her to develop a skillset to deal with all types of family matters, with particular focus being on the financial consequences of relationship breakdown and all aspects of children work.